-- Specialist money advice which assisted beneficiaries to secure a further £30,112 in statutory benefits, in addition to securing savings of £27,371 through debt renegotiation - Back to work support for doctors following a period of ill health - Support for medical students in exceptional and unexpected hardship - Support for refugee doctors retraining to practise medicine in the UK - Development of the RMBF volunteer network - Web based information, wellbeing and advice services - Dedicated online money advice for medical students - Support for the DocHealth psychotherapeutic consultation service
+- Specialist money advice which assisted beneficiaries to secure a further £55,237 in statutory benefits, in addition to securing savings of £11,963 through debt renegotiation - Back to work support for doctors following a period of ill health - Support for medical students in exceptional and unexpected hardship - Support for refugee doctors retraining to practise medicine in the UK - Development of the RMBF volunteer network - Web based information, wellbeing and advice services - Dedicated online money advice for medical students - Support for the DocHealth psychotherapeutic consultation service

-Objective Achievement To provide appropriate financial support to all eligible applicants and beneficiaries in need of help A total of £406,454 was awarded or secured for 259 beneficiaries across the UK this year.
-A further 51 beneficiaries received specialist money advice, telephone befriending or coach mentoring support.
+Objective Achievement To provide appropriate financial support to all eligible applicants and beneficiaries in need of help A total of £681,641 was awarded or secured for 296 beneficiaries across the UK this year.
+A further 47 beneficiaries received other help including money advice, telephone befriending and coach mentoring.
 2. To continue the development of the RMBF volunteer network Our volunteers are the backbone of the RMBF, providing vital support to our beneficiaries and promoting our work throughout the medical profession.
-Over the past year RMBF volunteers have continued to overcome lockdown restrictions and other obstacles arising from the pandemic to promote the work of the charity and support our beneficiaries.
-We have produced a new social media toolkit to add to our other digital resources to encourage our volunteers to become more active raising our profile online.
-Our volunteers have continued to undertake a variety of different activities, mostly virtually such as Zoom presentations and podcasts but as the restrictions have eased they have undertaken face to face networking as and when they have had the opportunity.
+Over the past year RMBF volunteers have continued to promote the work of the Charity and support our beneficiaries.
+Our volunteers have undertaken a variety of different activities both virtual as well as physical.
+They have enjoyed getting back to face to face networking, but have also continued to take advantage of opportunities to raise our profile online such as Zoom presentations and podcasts.
+We have continued to encourage our volunteers to use digital resources available to them to raise our profile online and to use social media to promote the RMBF.
 Our fundraisers have once again been particularly successful raising money through a mixture of individual events and online activities.
 Our medical student volunteers have continued to promote our work in UK medical schools.
-And our cohort of volunteer coach-mentors have been providing specialist telephone and remote coaching to beneficiaries looking to return to work after a period of ill health.
-We have over 200 volunteers and we are very grateful for the hard work and commitment demonstrated across the RMBF volunteer network as these challenging times have continued.
+And our cohort of volunteer coach-mentors have been providing specialist coaching to beneficiaries looking to return to work where possible after a period of ill health.
+We have over 200 volunteers and we are very grateful for the hard work and commitment demonstrated across the RMBF volunteer network in the past year.